How general is the strong cosmic censorship bound for quasinormal modes?: Introduction

 \section{Introduction}

-The existence of the Cauchy horizon in a black hole solution of the Einstein's or other alternative theory of gravity means that the future history of an observer crossing such a horizon cannot be known via integration of gravitational field equations starting from some initial data.
+The existence of the Cauchy horizon in a black-hole solution of the Einstein's or other alternative theory of gravity means that the future history of an observer crossing such a horizon cannot be known via integration of gravitational field equations starting from some initial data.
 In other words, the gravitational theory looses determinism at the Cauchy horizon.
-For a charged black hole in the Einstein theory of gravity this problem is treated by the instability of the Cauchy horizon: perturbations outside the event horizon can be infinitely amplified inside the black hole by a blueshift mechanism, transforming the Cauchy horizon into the singularity where the usual Einstein-Maxwell equations are invalid and must replaced with some improved theory.
+For a charged black hole in the Einstein theory of gravity this problem is treated by the instability of the Cauchy horizon: perturbations outside the event horizon can be infinitely amplified inside the black hole by a blueshift mechanism, transforming the Cauchy horizon into the singularity where the usual Einstein-Maxwell equations are invalid and must be replaced with some improved theory.
 Mathematically, the Penrose’s Strong Cosmic Censorship conjecture (SCC) supports the latter observation stating that the maximal Cauchy development of generic compact or asymptotically flat initial data is locally inextendible as a regular Lorentzian manifold \cite{Penrose:1969pc}.

 At the same time, viable model of a black hole must be stable against spacetime perturbations, so that the balance between the decay of perturbations outside the event horizon (expressed in the decay rate of the least damped \textit{quasinormal mode} \cite{Konoplya:2011qq,Berti:2009kk,Kokkotas:1999bd,Nollert:1999ji} $\omega_{0}$) and the blueshift amplification inside (represented by the surface gravity at the Cauchy horizon $\kappa_i$) becomes important \cite{Bony,Dyatlov:2011jd,Hintz:2016gwb,Hintz:2016jak,Cardoso:2017soq,Dias:2018ynt}.
 While for asymptotically flat case the power-law decay of perturbations at late times in the exterior region is weak enough to balance the blueshift under the event horizon, asymptotically de Sitter case is qualitatively different.
-As was shown in \cite{Bony,Dyatlov:2011jd,Hintz:2016gwb,Hintz:2016jak} for some initial perturbation $\Phi_{0}$, the evolution of perturbations is bound by the relation:
+As was shown in \cite{Bony,Dyatlov:2011jd,Hintz:2016gwb,Hintz:2016jak} for some initial perturbation $\Phi_{0}$, the evolution of the scalar-field perturbations around Schwarzschild-de Sitter black hole and its Kerr-Newman generalization is bound by the relation: